alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 - If it builds, you should be able to deploy it, by using the 'Alan Deploy' button at the bottom

 ## Upgrade with a migration
-Your first deployment should be an 'empty' deployment type.
+When clicking the button 'Alan Deploy', you get a list from which you can choose a deployment type.
+For your first deployment, choose the **empty** option from the list.
 This will initialize your application with an empty dataset.
-After clicking 'Alan Deploy', you can choose your deployment type:

 ![](deploy1.png)

-After you have completed at least one successful deployment, you can make changes to your application model and you can choose for a deployment of the 'migrate' type which enables you to migrate your existing application data to your new application version:
+After you have completed at least one successful deployment, you can make changes to your application model and you can choose for a deployment of the **migrate** type which enables you to migrate your existing application data to your new application version:

 ![](deploy2.png)